2020 ANU Fellowships in the Study of Role-taking

 Call for Applications

 The ANU Fellowships in the study of role-taking is a reciprocal international fellowship that enables outstanding PhD students to conduct research on role-taking behaviors, antecedents, and outcomes.
-The fellowship is funded by the ANU Futures Scheme and will run until 2021.
-The Fellow will visit ANU for up to two weeks.
-During the fellowship period, selected scholars will travel, expenses paid, to the Australian National University.
+The fellowship is funded by the ANU Futures Scheme and will run until 2022.
 The Fellow will work with Dr. Jenny Davis (ANU) and Dr. Tony Love (University of Kentucky) to advance role-taking research and build ties with faculty and students at the Australian National University.
+The Fellow’s proposed research will be workshopped and refined in collaboration with Dr. Davis and Dr. Love, and each Fellow will receive $1000 toward the completion of their proposed research.
+Resultant publication will be authored jointly.
+During the fellowship period, selected scholars will travel, expenses paid, to the Australian National University for up to two weeks.
 Within one year’s time after the fellowship period, Dr. Davis and Dr. Love will then travel to the Fellow’s university of study in the U.S. to further mentor the student as well as make new international collaborative connections with faculty in residence*.
 Approximately 3 fellowships are awarded per year.
-Each Fellow is expected to design or test an experimental examination of role-taking or related behaviors or to conduct pretests of an already approved study design.
-Fellows will be expected to present their research results at a workshop to the community and produce a short essay that will be published on the project website (role-taking.com).
+Each Fellow is expected to develop new or extend existing examinations of role-taking or related behaviors.
+Fellows will be expected to present their research results to the community at a workshop and produce a short essay that will be published on the project website (role-taking.com).
 Applications are accepted online only.
 See below for application instructions and required materials.

 Each applicant should submit the following materials electronically by email to Dr. Jenny Davis (email@example.com) and Dr. Tony Love (firstname.lastname@example.org).